 The i has a “back-midship” engine mounted just ahead of the back axle, a highly unusual set up in a small car where front-engine design has conquered since the 1970s.The 3-cylinder 3B20 powerplant has an aluminium cylinder block, a displacement of 659 cc, and links DOHC (double overhead camshafts) with MIVEC variable valve timing in the cylinder head.
 Firstly only a turbocharged and intercooled engine was presented, until a naturally aspirated version was introduced for 2007.
 A 4-speed automatic gearbox transmits power to the back or all 4 wheels, depending on specification.

 The “i” featured a light steel structure frame that incorporated the Mitsubishi rear-engine layout.
 With the engine at the rear, in front of the rear wheels, this enabled “i” to have a wheelbase of 255 cm, and the designers utilized this wheelbase to get maximum cabin space out of it.

-The engine of the “i” as seen in cutaway, behind the rear seats and under the floor of the rear hatch storage area, just ahead of the rear axle.
+The engine of the Mitsubishi “i” is seen in cutaway, behind the back seats and beneath the floor of the back hatch storage area, just ahead of the back axle.

 The Mitsubishi i has many features including entertainment, safety, and other standard features, those features include twin airbags to help to protect the driver and passenger in a front collision.
 Isofix child seat anchor points, EBD help differ automatically the amount of force useful to each of the wheels, based on loading, road speed, conditions.
 ABS used to sense ‘locking’ or when a wheel stops moving and starts to slip when a lock-up is noticed.
 Large crumple zone this refers to a crush zone means areas of vehicle that help the vehicle to deform and crumple in a collision.